anfraz7/anfraz7.github.io/_pages/06-recommendation-letters.md

 If you need to ask a professor that doesn't fall into any of these three categories, you will have to do a bit more leg work.
 For example, maybe you request to meet with the professor before they agree to write you a letter to give them a short presentation on an independent research project you did, and how it relates to what you learned in their class.

-# Communicating with Letter Writers
+# communicating with letter writers

-### What should I give my letter writers?
+### what should I give my letter writers?

 I gave all my letter writers these items: